-Automated Customer Account Transfer Service (ACATS)
+What is the Automated Customer Account Transfer Service?

 The Automated Customer Account Transfer Service (ACATS) is an electronic system that executes the transfer of assets from a trading account to another account.
 The transfer of assets or securities could be from a customers account to another account belonging to a brokerage firm or a bank.
 Through the ACATS system, financial securities can be moved from one trading account from a brokerage firm to another account.
 The ACATS system was developed by the National Securities Clearing Corporation (NSCC) as an electronic replacement for the old analog way of executing securities transfers.
 The financial securities that can be transferred through ACATS include bonds, options, stocks, mutual funds, and others.

-Automated Customer Account Transfer Service (ACATS) Works
+How Does the Automated Customer Account Transfer Service Work